 If the patellar tendon ruptures (tears completely), surgery is required to repair the tendon by sewing it back together.
 After surgery, careful rehabilitation is essential as the tendon will be weak and it usually takes 3-6 months of physical therapy to return to sports.

-If this doesn’t seem quite like your pain, see the Front Knee Pain section to find out about the most common causes of pain at the front of the knee, including causes, symptoms and treatment options.
+If this doesn’t seem quite like your pain, visit the Pain Below Knee or Front Knee Pain sections to find out about the most common causes of pain around the front of the knee, including causes, symptoms and treatment options.